acfinspace/Spacelibraryoftales/docs/authors/saederiordan/sgathiach.md

 > Author: Saede Riordan

+> Original post: [https://alexylva.webnode.page/l/this-is-a-blog-post-with-images/](https://alexylva.webnode.page/l/this-is-a-blog-post-with-images/)

-> This is the story of the history of my clan, told from myth and legend, up to the current era.
+> Author’s Note: This is the story of the history of my clan, told from myth and legend, up to the current era.
 As it was passed on to me, so too I pass on the story.
 How much is true, and how much myth, I will leave as an exercise to the reader.

-> Original post: [https://alexylva.webnode.page/l/this-is-a-blog-post-with-images/](https://alexylva.webnode.page/l/this-is-a-blog-post-with-images/)

 ### The Tale of Aiathich and Sgath